QualInsight/qualinsight-plugins-sonarqube-badges/README.md

 Use the ``/api/badges/ce_activity?key=<project or view key>`` URL in order to generate a badge that displays the compute engine activity status of a project or view.
 Depending on the project's status and SonarQube configuration, one of the following image types will be generated :

-* [Success] indicates that last compute engine activity was succeded
+* [Success] indicates that last compute engine activity resulted in a success
-* [Failed] indicates that last compute engine activity was failed
+* [Failed] indicates that last compute engine activity resulted in a failure
-* [In Progress] indicates that the last compute engine activity was in progress
+* [In Progress] indicates that the last compute engine activity is still in progress
-* [Pending] indicates that the last compute engine activity was pending
+* [Pending] indicates that the last compute engine activity is still pending
 * [Canceled] indicates that the last compute engine activity was canceled
 * [Not Found] indicates that the project / view could not be found